 Crazy Carb Cravings : How to Fix It.

-For a lot of my patients it’s been a while since they’ve felt a sense of peace with food.
-Many of them are struggling with food sensitivities, fatigue, digestive issues, and blood sugar swings, that cause constant hunger and cravings that make them feel like victims of their eating schedules.
+For a lot of my patients it’s been a while since they’ve felt a sense of peace in their life and a sense of peace with food.
+Many of them are struggling with food sensitivities, fatigue, digestive issues, and blood sugar swings.
+They feel constant hunger, yo yo energy levels and cravings that make them feel like victims of their eating schedules.

 - Feel like they have to always have a snack on hand

 - Your energy levels are inconsistent throughout the day

 - You suffer from brain fog,

 - Lean on coffee and sugar for energy more than they should

 - Suffer from anxiety and or depression all in the same day

 - Wait till you are shaky before you eat